Leaders of the XXYY ProjectRick Frith2023-10-25T13:59:44-04:00

-The XXYY Project is now a project of AXYS at genetic.org but we continue to provide direct services for XXYY families and we continue to operate our own activities, support, etc. We have two XXYY members representing us on AXYS’ Board of Directors.
+The XXYY Project is now a project of AXYS at genetic.org but we continue to provide direct services for XXYY families and we continue to operate our own activities, support, etc. We have two XXYY members representing us on the AXYS Board of Directors.

-Hi my name is Carol and I am a mother from Sydney’s South West Australia.
-My son was diagnosed with XXYY Syndrome when he was 3 years old.
+Her son was diagnosed with XXYY Syndrome when he was 3 years old in 2008.

 Dr. Nicole Tartaglia, Medical Director

 The XXYY Project is proud to claim Dr. Nicole Tartaglia (AKA Dr. T) as our Medical Director.
 Dr. Tartaglia has helped pioneer research on 48 XXYY and currently runs the eXtraordinarY Kids Clinic in Denver, serving children with X & Y chromosome variations.

 Wendy Sloss – XXYY Project Family Support Manager / Co-communications Manager / Intake Coordinator